bkthigpen/business-day-datepicker-range/README.md

 ### TODO Items
 - [ ] Update the styles
-- [ ] Componentize select dropdowns and other itemsd
+- [ ] Componentize select dropdowns and other items
 - [ ] Break useEffect into a hook
 - [ ] General cleanup